firstbatchxyz/dria-blog/docs/factory/text_classification.md

 ---
 categories:
-- Applied AI
+- RAG
-description: Learn how to create JSON examples for text classification tasks with a Python implementation using the Dria framework.
+description: Learn how to generate text classification examples in JSON format using the TextClassification task with Python code.
 tags:
 - text classification
-- JSON example
-- Dria framework
+- Python
-- machine learning
+- JSON
 - NLP
+- AI
 ---

 # TextClassification